-Table 3 - The hardware performance of the while-loop examples

-GCD\minmax, on the other hand, utilizes predefined macros to pick min and max values.
+Table III shows the place-and-route results and execution results from simulation.
+The bit size of Integ_equi is 10 bit and all the other examples' signals are 32 bit.
+The last column is the number of cycles per iteration.
+In GCD_ifelse the if-else statement is converted by ROCCC: both branches execute and the predicate selects the outcome.
+GCD_minmax, on the other hand, utilizes predefined macros to pick min and max values.
 These macros, instantiated as RTL VHDL function calls in the generated VHDL code, are more efficient.
-GCD\minmax's generated data-path is shorter and takes fewer clock cycles compared with GCD\ifelse with no pipeline idle cycles.
+GCD_minmax's generated data path is shorter and takes fewer clock cycles compared with GCD_ifelse with no pipeline idle cycles.